wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 The benchmark `bench_astar.py <https://bitbucket.org/kostialopuhin/tornado-stm-bench/src/a038bf99de718ae97449607f944cecab1a5ae104/bench_astar.py>`_
-is simulating players, and tries to put the main load on A-star search, but also does some wall building and desctruction.
+is simulating players, and tries to put the main load on A-star search, but also does some wall building and destruction.
 There are no locks around map modifications, as normal tornado is executing all callbacks serially, and we can keep this guaranty with atomic blocks of PyPy STM.
 This is also an example of a program that is not trivial